-Whether you’re selling on Amazon and thinking about whether or not you should have some of your products fulfilled by them, or if you're trying to look for a completely different ecommerce fulfilment company to store and deliver your products, it makes sense to understand the differences between that and dropshipping, while also viewing some of the top ecommerce fulfilment companies to choose from.
+Are you selling on Amazon and thinking about whether or not you should have some of your products fulfilled by them?
+Maybe you're trying to look for a completely different ecommerce fulfillment company to store and deliver your products.
+Either way, it makes sense to understand the differences between that and dropshipping.

 The choices are plentiful, but if you choose the wrong one you may end up with some hefty charges and angry customers.
 After all, you're putting the logistics of your company in the hands of a third party company.
 It better be a good one.

-On the surface, ecommerce order fulfilment is defined as the steps taken for receiving, processing and delivering orders to customers.
-Therefore, a fulfilment company is going to be that third party company that you hire to complete all of these steps.
+On the surface, ecommerce order fulfillment is defined as the steps taken for receiving, processing and delivering orders to customers.
+Therefore, a fulfillment company is going to be that third party company that you hire to complete all of these steps.

-Order fulfilment at its core can technically be done out of your own garage, basement or warehouse.
-It's when you outsource your order fulfilment when it becomes much closer to that of dropshipping.
+Order fulfillment at its core can technically be done out of your own garage, basement or warehouse.
+It's when you outsource your order fulfillment when it becomes much closer to that of dropshipping.

-Technically, outsourced fulfilment and dropshipping are the same thing.
-The company that's completing the dropshipping or fulfilment for you is storing, handling and shipping all of your products.
+Technically, outsourced fulfillment and dropshipping are the same thing.
+The company that's completing the dropshipping or fulfillment for you is storing, handling and shipping all of your products.
 Most of them even take in returns without you having to lift a finger.

 However, dropshipping generally takes one initial step out of the equation.
 When companies dropship they generally contact a manufacturer that is already making the products they would like to sell.
 Therefore, all the retailer has to do is put a product page on their website then communicate to the dropshipper when an item is sold.